-- ii.
-Limitless decay function: A function of the form y=ae^-rt where a and r are considered as constant is known as limitless decay function. - iii.
-Limited growth function: The function of the form $y=M(1-e^--rt)$ , where M and r are considered constant, is known as limited growth function.
+- i.
+Limitless growth function: A function of the form y=ae^{rt} in which a and r are considered as constant is known as limitless growth function. - ii.
+Limitless decay function: A function of the form y=ae^{-rt} where a and r are considered as constant is known as limitless decay function.

-Discussions
+Discussions: